Iristyle/CroMagVersion/README.md

 ## Release Notes

+* 0.3.1.0 - minor bugfixes

+		* If a project path contained spaces, TextTransform.exe would fail to handle the SolutionDir properly.
+There was an interesting issue with Mono.Options that made it more difficult than it should have been to quote variables at the command line.
+		* Non-standard Git and Mercurial locations are OK, as long as git.exe or hg.exe is in the PATH.
+		* Uninstall no longer opens the AssemblyInfo.cs files modified during installation.
+This is because there is no way to differentiate a package update from a full on removal.

 * 0.3.0.0 - major rewrite of codegen procedure

 		* File generation is now provided through a T4 template instead of via an